 From April 2022, we will be progressively rolling out specific improvements for participants and providers who want to learn more about ILO and investigate their ILO options.

-- clarifying the process on how to request funds to explore ILO through the Home and Living Supports Request Form
+- clarifying the process on how to request funds to explore ILO through the Supporting evidence form - Home and living

 - new and simplified participant and provider website content to help individuals learn more about ILO and providers to consider if delivering ILO supports is right for them